httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 encourage the implementation of such features, though.

-If an application using HTTP has browser compatibility as a goal, client interaction ought to be defined in terms of {{?FETCH}}, since that is the abstraction that browsers use for HTTP; it enforces many of these best practices.
+If an application using HTTP has browser compatibility as a goal, client interaction ought to be defined in terms of {{FETCH}}, since that is the abstraction that browsers use for HTTP; it enforces many of these best practices.